Dassan17/CTF-Writeups/Athena/ATHENA.md

   return;
 }
 ```
-The basic identity of a process (user and group IDs) is stored as fields inside a struct cred.
+The basic identity of a process (user and group IDs) is stored as fields inside a `struct cred`.
 To alter the current process’s credentials, a function first prepares a new set of credentials by calling:
 ```c++
 struct cred *prepare_creds(void);